 - EMR System may incorporate ancillary services such as lab and imaging, and even include clinical decision support, but these components are tightly organized around the needs of the individual physician and practice.

 EMR Systems enable healthcare providers to improve the quality of care they deliver to patients, increase efficiency, and reduce costs, while also improving the overall patient experience

 - Improved patient treatment across the care continuum.

 - Improved care coordination and faster access to records.

 - Practice efficiencies and cost savings through decreased paperwork and elimination of workflow redundancies.

 - Improved diagnostics and patient outcomes including more accurate prescribing and higher patient satisfaction scores.

-An EMR System should support the following group of eight key functions for safety, quality, and care efficiency:
+EMR Systems support the following group of eight key functions for safety, quality, and care efficiency:

 Physician access to patient information, such as diagnoses, allergies, lab results, and medications.